How to choose the best husky safari in Lapland for your group

 Call of the Wild Tour

-Best for: adventurous families, especially with teenagers (13+).
+Best for: Adult couples & adventurous families, especially with teenagers (13+).

 If Happy Trail is the introduction, Call of the Wild is where it starts to feel like a bigger journey.
-It’s a longer self-driven tour, and it’s a great match for families that want a bit more challenge and excitement.
-For the 2025/2026 winter season, this tour is still available until 4th April 2026.
+It’s a longer self-driven tour, and it’s a great match for couples and families that want a bit more challenge and excitement.
+For the 2026/2027 winter season, this tour is planned from 30.11.2026-04.04.2027.

 Choose the Call of the Wild Tour if: